sebneu/number_labelling/README.md

 We apply a hierarchical clustering over information taken from DBpedia to build a background knowledge graph of possible “semantic contexts” for bags of numerical values, over which we perform a nearest neighbour search to rank the most likely candidates.

 ## Setup
+The total setup-time for all 50 properties in props.csv takes 15-30 minutes and ~20GB of RAM.
+In order to test the system without built time use only a small subset of the properties with a lower number of corresponding subjects.

 * `$ git clone https://github.com/sebneu/number_labelling.git`
 * `$ cd number_labelling`
 * (optionally) setup virtual environment